Case Study #1

 To: 'I'm using this challenge to position myself as a Leader'

 RESPONSE: David worked with this client to grow her Vision and Pathways toward her goal.
-Workshops 1 and 2 (Team Adaptability Quotient SWOT Analysis and Individual SWOT Analysis) proved pivotal to her motivation and understanding of her capabilities.
+Her personal leadership SWOT analysis (emerging from the Crisis Adaptability Diagnostic) proved pivotal to her motivation and understanding of her capabilities.
 David facilitated some Active Play sessions with her to grow her ability to envision her in her CFO future.
-She grew skill in leveraging Bear Secrets 1,2 and 3 from Workshop 3 (Believe You Can impact: Fuel Calling, Embrace Talk, Find Pathways)
+She grew skill in leveraging Crisis Adaptability Lab 1 Belief (Fuel Calling, Embrace Talk, Clarify Paths to goal success) and Lab 3 Attuned to Impact (Align on Valued Goals, Cherish Dignity, Love deal-making)

 Case Study #9